-Next to each translation in any Language page, there is an F button to Toggle a Fuzzy Translation.
+In any language, next to each translation there is an F button to Toggle a Fuzzy Translation.
 Hit it if you want to let other people know that the translation requires reviewing.
 This can be very useful in the process of proofreading translations.

 If an owner or an administrator edits a term, marking the translations in all the languages as Fuzzy is a good idea, because this will allow them to notify the contributors to check the Fuzzy translations if they are still correct after the change.